WSOC-TV

 WSOC-TV (channel 9) is a television station in Charlotte, North Carolina, United States, affiliated with ABC and Telemundo.
-It is owned by Cox Media Group alongside Kannapolis-licensed independent station WAXN-TV (channel 64).
-The two stations share studios on West 23rd Street north of uptown Charlotte; WSOC-TV's transmitter is located near Reedy Creek Park in the Newell section of the city.
+It is owned by Cox Media Group alongside Kannapolis-licensed WAXN-TV (channel 64), an independent station.
+The two outlets share studios on West 23rd Street north of uptown Charlotte; WSOC-TV's transmitter is located near Reedy Creek Park in the Newell section of the city.